Toxicity (album): Commercial

 Toxicity peaked at number one on the Billboard 200, selling 220,000 copies in its first week of release.
 The album also topped the Canadian Albums Chart.
 Toxicity sold at least 2,700,000 copies in the United States, and at least 12,000,000 copies worldwide.
-On July 19, 2022, the album was certified sextuple platinum by the Recording Industry Association of America.
+On August 28, 2026, the album was certified 7× Platinum by the Recording Industry Association of America.

 All of the album's singles reached the Billboard Hot 100; "Chop Suey!" peaked at number 76, "Toxicity" at number 70, and "Aerials" at number 55.
 "Aerials" would remain the band's biggest domestic hit until "B.Y.O.B." surpassed it, reaching number 27 in 2005.
 "Aerials" peaked at number one on the Mainstream Rock Songs chart and number one on the Alternative Songs chart.
 "Chop Suey!" and "Toxicity" were both top ten hits.
 In 2005, Toxicity went to number one on the Catalog Albums chart.
 Added to the 2001 Clear Channel memorandum, "Chop Suey!" was temporarily pulled from playlists of most radio stations after the September 11 attacks in 2001, as it featured some lyrics that Clear Channel deemed inappropriate following the attacks.
 The song returned to the airwaves when things settled down.